-Antiseizures (AED) are more or less effective against generalized, myoclonic and absent tonic-colonial seizures (Macdonald, 1989).
-Indeed, around 30% of patients do not respond to the currently available AEDs (Moshé et al., 2015).
+AED are more or less effective against generalized, myoclonic and absent tonic-colonial seizures (Macdonald).
+Indeed, around 30% of patients do not respond to the currently available AEDs (Moshé et al.).
 In traditional medicine, M. inermis is used to manage epilepsy.
 Unfortunately, there was no data on the required levels of herbal materials for therapeutic value.
-Chromatographic fingerprinting is used in the quality control of medicinal plant materials (Ouédraogo et al., 2021).
-This report focused firstly on flavonoid fingerprints as tracers of bioactive contain in various fractions of M. inermis.
-As a result, DCM and hexane fraction didn't show the remarkable flavonoid fingerprints (Figure 1, 2&3).
+Chromatographic fingerprinting is used in the quality control of medicinal plant materials (Ouédraogo et al.).
+This report focused first on flavonoid fingerprints as tracers of bioactive contain in various fractions of M. inermis.
+As a result, DCM and hexane fraction didn't show the remarkable flavonoid fingerprints (Figures 2-4).
 In the different parts, decoction, acetone, ethyl acetate and butanol fractions revealed various flavonoid fingerprints.
 Using flavonoid fingerprints, as fraction standardization, aqueous decoctate of leaves appeared atypical however, leaves ethyl acetate, butanol and acetone fractions appeared typical.
 Also, stem bark ethyl acetate and acetone fractions appeared typical, as well as root barks ethyl acetate and acetone fractions.
 Thus, for the same part, fractions may be combined for their similar flavonoid fingerprints.
-We noticed variability in flavonoids groups contain (Figure 1, 2&3).
-Other studies reported the presence of flavonoids in M. inermis parts but still on content analyses (Nacoulma, 1996; Timothy et al., 2014; Atinga et al., 2015, Quédraogo et al., 2020).
+We noticed variability in flavonoids groups contain (Figures 2-4).
+Other studies reported the presence of flavonoids in M. inermis parts but still on content analyses (Nacoulma, Timothy et al., Atinga, Ouédraogo et al.).